 And in the evening, why not hop on to a supper boat to Bryher, and head for the Crab Shack?
 (Booking ahead essential.)
-Tuck into freshly caught crab and lobster served simply yet beautifully by the island’s multi-award-winning hotel, Hell Bay.
-There are often supper boat options to St. Agnes and St. Martin’s too – where you’ll find a number of foodie options, all with spectacular island views.
+Tuck into freshly-caught crab and lobster served simply yet beautifully by the island’s multi-award-winning hotel, Hell Bay.
+There are also often supper boat options to St. Agnes where you can eat at the Turks Head pub or at the sumptuous High Tide seafood Restaurant, and to St. Martin’s too – try the Sevenstones Inn, or Sir Cloudesley Shovell restaurant at Karma St. Martins.

 Sunday – uninhabited island discoveries